 There are some minor rock hopping sections that you can take at your own pace, and mostly just serve as stairs to higher ground.
 Depending on the recent rainfall there are also creeks that are very pretty.

 Enjoy reading carved graffiti, some dating over 100 years old, and an excellent spot for photos and a bite to eat.
-Extreme caution must be taken as the lookout points are not fenced, in addition gusts of wind could easily knock you over the edge, so keep your distance.
+Extreme caution must be taken as the lookout points are not fenced and gusts of wind could easily knock you over the edge, so keep your distance.

 The track shows off some impressive yellow Prickly Bush Peas (Pultenaea juniperina), Banksia, Isopogans, gorgeous red and white Native Fuchsias (Epacris longiflora) and Pink Finger native orchids (Caladenia carnea).
 Kangaroos can also be spotted from time to time.